-- Preview Email Newsletter

 W.Va.
 U.S. Attorney: West Virginia Residents Admit to Methamphetamine Charges (10)

-ELKINS, West Virginia, Nov.
-20 -- The office of the U.S. Attorney for the Northern District of West Virginia issued the following news release: Two West Virginia men have admitted to methamphetamine trafficking in Grant and Randolph Counties.
 James Jerome Curtis, 41, of Petersburg, West Virginia, and Burlin Junior Howell, 59, of Elkins, West Virginia, each pled guilty to distributing methamphetamine.
 According to court documents, Curtis was selling methamphetamine in Grant County.
-Howell sold more PR
+Howell sold methamphetamine in Randolph County.